Recruiting Underrepresented Graduate and Professional Students

 The following prospective student databases will help you to identify a pool of qualified prospective students.
 The databases will help programs to go above and beyond what our competitors are doing to attract students and will help programs to stay consistent with national efforts to increase the enrollment of traditionally underrepresented students in graduate education.
 You are encouraged to connect with prospective students to introduce them to your program and to answer any questions they may have.
 Our research shows that faculty should not underestimate their role in the recruitment process; faculty contact is one of the highest rated factors students of color cite when revealing why they selected a graduate program.

-Getting started with Connect is very easy.
-Simply schedule a meeting with Suzan Koroglu in the Graduate Admissions office (5-2306 or firstname.lastname@example.org).
+Please contact Suzan Koroglu in the Graduate Admissions office in regards to slate updates (5-2306 or firstname.lastname@example.org).

 National Name Exchange

 The National Name Exchange (NNE) is a consortium of fifty-five nationally-known universities that annually collect and exchange the names of their talented but underrepresented students who are in their sophomore, junior or senior year of their undergraduate education.
 The NNE students self identified themselves by completing the NNE on-line request form to receive program information.
 The purpose of the Exchange is to ensure that participating universities continue to identify qualified students who could be recruited to the graduate programs at these institutions.
 The NNE universities conduct other activities consistent with the national efforts to increase the enrollment of traditionally underrepresented peoples in graduate education.